How To Wash a Backpack with Hands & Machine?

 How do I wash a backpack with mold or mildew?

-Mix 1/3 cup bleach per gallon of water.
+Mix 1/3 cup detregent per gallon of water.
 Soak the moldy area for 10–15 minutes, scrub gently, rinse well, then machine-wash in a laundry bag.
 Alternatively, spray with a 50/50 vinegar-water mix, wait 10 minutes, and rinse.

 Can I wash my backpack in the bathtub?